mit-rss/intro_to_ros/README.md

 2. Convert the robot's transform to a 4x4 numpy array.
 3. Compute the current transform of the left camera w.r.t. world by composing the precomputed camera-base_link transform with the base_link-world transform.
 4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
-5. Broadcast the final transform between the cameras and `world` to the TF tree.
+5. Broadcast the computed transforms for the cameras to the TF tree.
 The left camera's TF should be broadcast on the `/left_cam` frame, and the right camera's TF goes on `/right_cam`.

 Save a short (~3-5 second) gif of RVIZ as the rosbag plays with your node running.
 Make sure we can see the base_link frame and both the left and right camera frames moving around.
 Name this file `dynamic_node.gif` and save it in the `/rviz` directory of your package.

 * **Note 1:** Don't worry if the new TF frames are jittery and/or don't follow the `base_link_gt` frame fast enough; this should be fixed in part 2.

 * **Note 2:** You will be doing some transformations in your ROS node.
 Use [tf.transformations](http://docs.ros.org/jade/api/tf/html/python/transformations.html), a file built into the `tf` package.
 View the source code [here](https://github.com/ros/geometry/blob/melodic-devel/tf/src/tf/transformations.py).
-Also, use `numpy`!
+Also, use numpy!

-* **Note 3:** You can easily record gifs using the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post), or by recording mp4 files using `Kazam` and then converting to gif using a web-hosted tool.
+* **Note 3:** You can easily record screen-captures using the Kazam package (`sudo apt-get install kazam`) and you can use the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post) or a web-hosted tool to convert to gif.

 ### Part 2: The ~~Easy~~ Better Way